-I think most people assume that once your petition is filed that your case takes off as far as the pace of it is concerned.
-What these folks are missing is that you are still required to provide notice of your lawsuit to your opposing party.
-For example, if you are filing for divorce then you still need to provide notice of having done so to your spouse.
+I think most people assume that once your petition is filed, your case takes off as far as its pace is concerned.
+These folks are missing because you are still required to notify your lawsuit to your opposing party.
+For example, if you are filing for divorce, you still need to notify your spouse of having done so.
 This is true even if your spouse is aware of your having filed for divorce beforehand.
 This process is called giving legal notice to the opposing party.

-In a divorce or child custody case, it is typically only your spouse or Co-parent that requires to be notified of the lawsuit.
-You would take on the role of the petitioner as the person who has filed the petition in your divorce or child custody case.
-You are the spouse or Co-parent would become the respondent, or the person who responds to your petition.
-Once you have all these issues settled you then need to determine how you are going to provide or give legal notice of the lawsuit to the opposing party.
+In a divorce or child custody case, it is typically only your spouse or Co-parent that must be notified of the lawsuit.
+You would take on the petitioner's role as the person who has filed the petition in your divorce or child custody case.
+You are the spouse or Co-parent who would become the respondent or the person who responds to your petition.
+Once you have all these issues settled, you then need to determine how you will provide or give legal notice of the lawsuit to the opposing party.

-Please note that you are not able to serve your spouse directly, even if you do not have an attorney.
-Rather, a process server or constable must be hired by you or your lawyer to pick up the documents from the court and physically serve them upon your opposing party.
-The key to this discussion is that under most circumstances you must formally serve notice upon the respondent when your case is contested.
+Please note that you cannot serve your spouse directly, even if you do not have an attorney.
+Rather, you or your lawyer must hire a process server or constable to pick up the documents from the court and physically serve them upon your opposing party.
+The key to this discussion is that you must formally serve notice upon the respondent when your case is contested under most circumstances.

 What is an uncontested divorce?

 In civil litigation, there are two kinds of cases: uncontested cases in contested cases.
 The vast majority of divorces in Texas are contested.
-This means that you and your Co-parent have disagreements in place regarding certain subjects and are therefore requesting that a judge be made available to decide these issues if you and your spouse are unable to agree upon a settlement in mediation or outside of the courtroom.
+This means that you and your Co-parent have disagreements regarding certain subjects and are therefore requesting that a judge be made available to decide these issues if you and your spouse cannot agree upon a settlement in mediation or outside of the courtroom.

 Disagreeing on any number of subjects with your spouse does not necessarily mean that your case is going to trial.
 The vast majority of Texas divorces are contested but also do not go to court.
-Rather, people just like you utilize informal settlement negotiation as well as mediation to arrive at settlements every single day.
+Rather, people like you utilize informal settlement negotiation and mediation to arrive at settlements every day.
 I would estimate that somewhere around 90% of Texas divorces settle rather than proceed to a contested trial.
 That is how effective mediation is at eliminating the need for litigation.

-An uncontested divorce means that you and your spouse have no disagreements regarding any issue that is relevant to your case.
-This means that you agree on all subjects related to your children as well as to the division of your community estate.
-What I typically will recommend to people in this position is that you still attend a mediation session to hammer out a formal mediated settlement agreement.
+An uncontested divorce means that you and your spouse have no disagreements regarding any relevant issue to your case.
+This means that you agree on all subjects related to your children and the division of your community estate.
+I typically recommend that you still attend a mediation session to hammer out a formal mediated settlement agreement to people in this position.
 This will not only put into writing your agreements but will prevent either one of you from backing out on your settlement later on.
-There is nothing wrong in theory with a back of the envelope type recitation of your settlement agreement but it will not hold up in court if one of you decides to renege at a later date.
+There is nothing wrong in theory with a back-of-the-envelope type recitation of your settlement agreement, but it will not hold up in court if one of you decides to renege at a later date.

-If you and your spouse believe that yours will be an uncontested divorce then a waiver of citation can be filled out at the beginning of your case by the respondent.
-The respondent would sign an affidavit stating that he or she has received the original divorce petition and does waive the right to be personally served with notice of the lawsuit.
+If you and your spouse believe that yours will be an uncontested divorce, then a waiver of citation can be filled out at the beginning of your case by the respondent.
+The respondent would sign an affidavit stating that they have received the original divorce petition and waive the right to be personally served with notice of the lawsuit.
 Once that is done, the petitioning party wood file the waiver with the court, and the divorce could proceed as normal from that point.

 Recommendations for starting your family case on the right foot

 The decision to begin a family law case should not be taken lightly.
-Although it may not feel like it at the moment you are changing the trajectory in course of your family's lives by doing so.
-Even though there may be a long-term benefit to having filed the case much of the time you are undoubtedly going to run into issues regarding problems associated with your children or your finances during a family case.
+Although it may not feel like it at the moment, you are changing the trajectory in the course of your family's lives by doing so.
+Even though there may be a long-term benefit to having filed the case, much of the time, you are undoubtedly going to run into issues regarding problems associated with your children or your finances during a family case.
 This is something that I don't relish telling you but at the same time is something you need to be aware of before your case begins.

-Depending on your circumstances you should think about whether or not you were going to let your spouse know ahead of time that you are filing for divorce.
-Certainly, if your spouse is a threat to your physical safety for various reasons then you should consider filing your case in tandem with a plan to exit your home.
-Having a safety plan in place for you and your children to be able to leave the home before filing is a great idea.
+Depending on your circumstances, you should think about whether or not you would let your spouse know ahead of time that you are filing for divorce.
+Certainly, if your spouse is a threat to your physical safety for various reasons, then you should consider filing your case in tandem with a plan to exit your home.
+Having a safety plan in place for you and your children to be able to leave home before filing is a great idea.
 You will want to have a place to stay, at least temporarily, before pulling the trigger on a divorce.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan